 The river was once a major transportation resource that played a key role in the region's development.
 Evidence of several centuries of industrial use remain where river and canal navigation, quarrying of limestone and iron ore, and production of iron and steel have succeeded each other as mainstays of the region's economy.

 Today the trail is a busy commuter route during rush hour.
-This trail's asphalt tread is somewhat narrower than that of many of the new trailscaution, as well as rail-trail etiquette, should be heeded.
+This trail's asphalt tread is somewhat narrower than that of many of the new trails—caution, as well as rail-trail etiquette, should be heeded.
 This section runs parallel to the Schuylkill River, with numerous access points at businesses and public transit.
-In Norristown the trail connects with the 30th Street train station in downtown Philadelphia.
+In Norristown, the trail connects with the 30th Street train station in downtown Philadelphia.
+There, the trail also connects with the spectacular Schuylkill Banks Boardwalk that travels over the water, 50 feet from the shoreline.

-Visit the other Schuylkill River Trail segments: Thun Trail
+Visit the other Schuylkill River Trail segments: Thun Trail, Bartram Trail, and the Phoenixville to Pottstown segment.

 To reach the trailhead and parking at Valley Forge National Historical Park, take the Pennsylvania Turnpike (Interstate 76) to Valley Forge, Exit 326.
 Take US 422 west to the Audubon/Trooper Exit and turn left off the exit ramp.
 You'll find parking for the Schuylkill River Trail at the Betzwood Picnic area just ahead.